uclcg/uclcg/README_TECH.md

 - If you're simultaneously running a local version on `localhost:80xx`, running `sanitize.py` is going to break it, as the path names will be changed.
 Simply run `grunt` once more after pushing, to have the local server work again.
-- The `localhost` version currently cannot display the tabgroups and images.
-This is due to jQuerys inability of fetching cross-domain content, cf. [this](https://stackoverflow.com/questions/8035629/jquery-getscript-returns-undefined/8036430) question.
-   This can be solved by changing the variable `scriptPath` to the local, relative path of the `.uclcg` files, which in turn will break the working github-pages version, when pushed.

 ### Initial github-pages setup